-Chrissy’s responses to such speculations decades ago were right on the moneh: playing about John, her husband, Lloyd, she wouldn’t have won a single point! the best woman player in the world, multiply tested, not one point!!
+Chrissy’s responses to such speculations decades ago were right on the moneh: playing against John (her husband) Lloyd, she wouldn’t have won a single point! the best woman player in the world, multiply tested: not one point!!

 later Tuesday afternoon

 Wow, Mac got a lot of people’s goat.
 Now he’s said he wished that men and women did compete together: then we’d “know”; “We wouldn’t have to guess!”